3535 chestnut avenue

 First Come, First Pizza.
 No Reservations.
 Thank You.

-LUNCH Noon to 4pm Friday-Sunday.
+LUNCH: Noon to 4pm Saturday & Sunday.
 Slices & Whole Pies (Slices end promptly at 4pm)

-Our Hidden Back Bar Room is for ages 21+ only
+Our Back Bar is for ages 21+ only

-**All Pick-Up Orders: Click the “Take-Out” option on this website.
+**All Pick-Up & Delivery Orders: Click the “Take-Out” option on this website.
 We are not taking phone orders at this time**

 100% of these service charges go directly to the people responsible for making and bringing your food to you.
 Any additional gratuities are greatly appreciated.
 Thank You!